higirobruce/survey-next/README.md

 ## Installation

     1. To install dependencies and build for the environment, run `npm install && npm run build`
-    2. You can you `nginx` to deploy the app, after running `npm start`.
+    2. You can use `nginx` to deploy the app, after running `npm start`.
 Diverse tools can be used to deploy this app depending on the enviroment.

 ## Environment Variables